Emmanard/Event-App/frontend/README.md

-# 🎉 EventSphere – Event Management Platform
+# 🎉 EventWave – Event Management Platform

-EventSphere is a comprehensive full-stack event management platform built with the MERN stack.
+EventWave is a comprehensive full-stack event management platform built with the MERN stack.
 It empowers users to discover, create, and manage events seamlessly while providing organizers with powerful tools to track engagement and attendance.

 ## ✨ Key Features